morepath/morepath/doc/implementation.rst

    internals/path
    internals/publish

+See also :mod:`morepath` for the public API.

+:mod:`morepath.error` and :mod:`morepath.pdbsupport` are documented
-:mod:`morepath.error` is documented entirely in the public API.
+entirely in the public API.